Benedict Wong

 In 2007, Wong appeared in the film "Grow Your Own."
 The comedy told the story of a village whose inhabitants led a rather dull life until one day a family arrived who brought new emotions and amusing situations to the measured existence of the locals.

-However, real success was still far away: Benedict starred in the teenage adventure series "Spirit Warriors," the films "Shanghai" and "The Wrong Mans," which did not gain much popularity.
-Much more successful was the science fiction film "Prometheus," directed by Ridley Scott.
-Although the actor was given a secondary role as the pilot Ravel, he managed to work with such celebrities as Charlize Theron, Idris Elba, and Michael Fassbender.
+But real success remained elusive: Benedict starred in the teen adventure series "Spirit Warriors" and the films "Shanghai" and "The Wrong Mans," none of which gained much traction.
+Far more successful was his role in Ridley Scott's sci-fi epic "Prometheus."
+Though he landed a supporting role as pilot Ravel, he got to work alongside A-listers like Charlize Theron, Idris Elba, and Michael Fassbender.

 Benedict Wong in the movie Prometheus